Codicil to Will Template, Free Download 2026

 There is no legal limit on the number of codicils you can add to a will.
 However, estate planning attorneys generally recommend drafting a completely new will rather than adding a fourth or subsequent codicil.
 Multiple codicils increase the risk of contradictions and confusion, make the estate plan harder for the executor and probate court to interpret, and can create opportunities for will contests based on alleged inconsistencies between documents.

-Is it better to make a new will or a codicil?
+Is it better to make a new will or a <strong>codicil</strong>?

 A codicil is appropriate for one or two minor changes, such as swapping an executor or adjusting a specific bequest.
 A new will is better when you are making multiple changes, when the changes are complex, or when the codicil would be confusing to read alongside the original will.
 A new will is also preferred after major life events like marriage, divorce, or the birth of a child, because the entire distribution plan typically needs revision.
 The cost difference between a codicil and a new will is often minimal.
+Couples with trusts should also review their companion will template for the trust when updating their estate plan.

 Can a codicil revoke a will?